PILLARS OF SOCIETY

 The Department of Environment was another target, with secretary general Mark Griffin lobbied on behalf of energy supplier Grange Backup Power, when Moran helpfully highlighted “upcoming shortages on electricity supply in Dublin”.

-During the pandemic, then taoiseach Leo Varadkar was also lobbied by Moran on behalf of the SME Recovery Coalition, who had hired RHH to help secure “better and fairer treatment for SMEs suffering from Covid-19 restrictions”.
+During the pandemic, then taoiseach Leo Varadkar was also lobbied by John Moran on behalf of the SME Recovery Coalition, who had hired RHH to help secure “better and fairer treatment for SMEs suffering from Covid-19 restrictions”.

 RHH also provides consultancy services to clients and has been a direct beneficiary of Moran’s time as a director of DirectRoute (Limerick) Ltd, which is the entity that landed the contract to construct and operate the M7 Limerick Southern Ring Road.
 Moran was appointed to the board here in 2019 and the good news is that, according to DirectRoute’s 2022 accounts, RHH International Unlimited was paid €18,000 in consultancy fees.